 Google Chrome is adding more safeguards for the users who often fall prey to unwanted software (UwS) distributed on websites via a variety of sources, including ad injectors and ad networks that do not follow quality guidelines.
 The new feature will have the ability to detect deceptive software and add more security by showing users warning message not to visit those websites.

-Google with its Safe Browsing technology scrutinizes more than one billion URL per day looking for malicious websites.
+Google Safe Browsing technology scrutinizes more than one billion URL per day looking for malicious websites.
 The technology protects more than ten million Google Chrome, Mozilla Firefox, and Apple Safari users per week from malware and phishing sites circulated to steal private information, perform identity theft or attack other computers.

 In the coming weeks, you will see in your Google Chrome browser more warning messages than ever before simply because Google wants to clean malware, phishing, unwanted software giving you a better web experience.

-Google rolled out Safe Browsing feature in early in 2006 and added protection from unwanted software in 2014 across Chrome, Firefox, and Safari browsers and Windows, Mac OS X, Linux, and Android platforms.
+Google Safe Browsing feature rolled out in early in 2006 and added protection from unwanted software in 2014 across Chrome, Firefox, and Safari browsers and Windows, Mac OS X, Linux, and Android platforms.
 For more security, you just have to check the box that appears on all warning pages that you come across in your web browsing.